tsteward/www.sallyanthonytaylor.com/memorial-service.md

 A Memorial Service will be held for Sally at the Heartland Baptist Church in Ames on June 19th at 2 pm Central Standard Time.
 Because of COVID, the gathering will be limited to family members only.

-The service will be streamed for live viewing.
-Check back for a link on June 19th.
+Unfortunately we will not be able to stream Sally’s memorial service for live viewing as previously planned, but the service will be recorded, and we will post a link for viewing the service on this page soon after the service.

-A link will also be posted here after the service for later viewing.
+Link to view Sally’s Memorial Service:  Coming soon!